-If you would like to reserve the Student Lounge (Gowen M218), please submit a reservation request to Kristi Noceda.
+If you would like to reserve the Gowen Hall conference room (Gowen M223) or the Student Lounge (Gowen M218), please submit a reservation request to Jennifer Miller.
 Be sure to include the time(s) and date(s) needed in your request.

-Work with our webmaster (Kristi Noceda) to create and establish your department web profile.
+Work with our webmaster (Jennifer Miller) to create and establish your department web profile.
 A list of all current teaching assistant web profiles is located here.
 A short bio that includes your contact information, office hours, and a photo is a good starting point.

 Please contact the Main Office to report any problems in Gowen Hall such as dripping faucets, burnt out light bulbs, graffiti, etc. that need attention.